-Postgres Distributed (PGD) is a multi-master replicating implementation of Postgres designed for high performance and availability.
+EDB Postgres Distributed (PGD) is a multi-master replicating implementation of Postgres designed for high performance and availability.
 You can create database clusters made up of many bidirectionally synchronizing database nodes.
 The clusters can have a number of proxy servers that direct your query traffic to the most available nodes, adding further resilience to your cluster configuration.

-Fully Managed BigAnimal
+Fully managed BigAnimal

 PGD is very configurable.
 To quickly evaluate and deploy PGD, use this quick start.
 It'll get you up and running with a fully configured PGD cluster using the same tools that you'll use to deploy to production.
 This quick start includes:

-- A short introduction to Trusted Postgres Architect (TPA) and how it helps you configure, deploy, and manage Postgres Distributed
+- A short introduction to Trusted Postgres Architect (TPA) and how it helps you configure, deploy, and manage EDB Postgres Distributed

 - A guide to selecting Docker, Linux hosts, or AWS quick starts